Ivhene/poll-app/dat250-expass.md

 As part of this assignment, I have made my solution for an api used in a poll app.
 The solution was made with spring boot, and I have divided the classes into 3 main packages
  - **Controller** - Contains all of the Controller classes.
 Decided to have 1 controller for each resource.
 [View package](https://github.com/Ivhene/poll-app/tree/main/src/main/java/no/hvl/dat250/pollApp/controller)
  - **Entity** - Contains all the entities (resource) classes.
 These are the objects as defined in the domain model (see task description).
 [View package](https://github.com/Ivhene/poll-app/tree/main/src/main/java/no/hvl/dat250/pollApp/entity)
  - **Repo** - Contains the class used to store resources in memory.
 This could have also been defined as a service package, but decided to have it as a repo.
+[View package](https://github.com/Ivhene/poll-app/tree/main/src/main/java/no/hvl/dat250/pollApp/repo)

 ### Test cases
 There were a couple of test cases defined that the API had to cover in order to be completed.
 In some test cases I have decided to skip some of the checks on if something was created.
 I only do this if I feel like another test case already tests this, to avoid doubling up on some checks.